 Anything else you’d like to share?

-and I went through this effort where we collected these materials.
+HSA has resources for beginners.
+(Learn more here.)
+As part of our mentorship program, we are compiling a collection of archival material for teachers and for learners.
+There’s going to be files they can download, links to websites like Graceguts that will explain the basics to them.
+Randy Brooks has some materials on how to teach haiku, so that will be good for some individuals.
+There’s already some materials on our website.
+We’ve got more.
+Just recently, Brad Bennett, Bryan Rickert and I went through this effort where we collected these materials.
 We’re going to make them available to all of the people in the mentorship program group but then we are also going to post this information as part of the update to our website.
 Randy Brooks is working on the website update and I’d say hopefully it will be up by the end of summer.
-If anyone wants access to these materials sooner, they can contact me directly at email@example.com and I will send them what they need.
+If anyone wants access to these materials sooner, they can contact me directly at firstname.lastname@example.org and I will send them what they need.

 Jay Friedenberg is President of the Haiku Society of America and served for two years as Associate Editor of the organization’s journal Frogpond.
 He is a member of the Spring Street Haiku Group that meets monthly in New York City.
 Jay has had his poetry accepted in numerous U.S. and international journals and has published several book collections of his work.
 He has won multiple U.S. and International haiku contests.